le0zh0u/ToMemo-doc/docs/en/general/terms.md

 Contact us

-If you have any questions or suggestions about our Terms of Use, please contact us at [hi@leozhou.me](mailto:hi@leozhou.me).
+If you have any questions or suggestions about our Terms of Use, please contact us at [hi@leozhou.xyz](mailto:hi@leozhou.xyz).